JustDanHam/ATBS-Projects/README.md

 # ATBS-Projects
 My solutions to the practice projects in Al Sweigart's book: [Automate the Boring Stuff with Python](https://automatetheboringstuff.com).

-_This was my introduction to Python, and each project was created using only the knowledge gained at that point in the book._
+_This was my introduction to Python, and each project was created using the knowledge gained at that point in the book.
+There is almost certainly better/ more optimal solutions._

+_All uploaded projects were working at time of upload._

+_Yes, I know I need to get into the habit of commenting more.
+I'm working on it._

 **Chapter 3 - Functions:**
 * [The Collatz Sequence / Input Validation](https://github.com/JustDanHam/ATBS-Projects/blob/main/collatz.py)